+D&D memes?
+Of course they exist!
 Memes seep into everything.
-You can’t spend a day on the internet without stumbling upon at least one picture, gif, or tweet that makes a supposedly hilarious in-joke about some subcultural happening.
-They’re everywhere – and some are even good!
+You can’t spend a minute on the internet without stumbling upon at least one picture, gif, or tweet that makes a supposedly hilarious in-joke about some subcultural happening.
+They’re everywhere – and Dungeons and Dragons memes are certainly no exception.

 And we’re pretty sure you’d like to see some real crackers.
 As with the best Warhammer 40k memes, we’ve combed the internet archives to serve up this list of the very finest D&D memes, which will have you cackling in hysterics (or more likely grunting in expressionless amusement, as you scroll down the page).
 That’s fine, we’ll take what we can get.

 For those new adventurers among you, we’ve even provided a little bit of context.

 Let’s start light.
 D&D asks a lot of the DM.
 They’ve got to plan an adventure, commit it to memory, internalise the game’s rules system until they can recite it in their sleep, and gently mould the pace, themes, and flow of the game in response to player demand.
 But most challenging of all, they’ve got to improvise.

 Templates: These are the best D&D character builds

 Is there anything harder than thinking up an NPC name off the cuff?
 One that’s appropriate to D&D’s fantasy world, distinct from the 100 other names you’ve had to suddenly splutter in the past, and isn’t obviously nabbed from whatever TV show you’re binging at that moment?
 In even the most minor NPC encounter, every DM desperately hopes their party won’t ask that terrifying question: “what’s your name?”.